 Find Out: The Richest Celebrity From Every State

-DeGeneres’ net worth is estimated to be $370 million, according to Forbes, though by some estimates it’s as high as $600 million.
+DeGeneres’ net worth is estimated to be roughly $370 million, according to Forbes (though by some estimates it’s as high as $500M).
 In 2020, DeGeneres made $84 million, retaining the No. 12 spot on Forbes’ list of the highest-paid celebrities in the world.
 Her wife — actress Portia de Rossi — has her own $50 million fortune, which brings the celebrity couple’s total net worth to $420 million.

 Starting out as a stand-up comedian, DeGeneres rose to fame as an actress, starring in the TV series “Ellen” from 1994 to 1998 and “The Ellen Show” from 2001 to 2002.
 Her daytime talk show, “The Ellen DeGeneres Show” debuted on Sept.
 8, 2003, and had consistently high ratings until the recent controversies.
 Upon her return to the show in September, her season premier ratings dropped 29% from the previous season, Variety reported.
 In 2015, “The Ellen Show” won the Daytime Emmy Award for Outstanding Talk Show Entertainment.
 According to Celebrity Net Worth, DeGeneres receives an estimated annual salary of between $75 million and $90 million.

-DeGeneres has hosted the Oscars twice, in 2007 and in 2014.
-She made history during the 2014 gig by tweeting a group selfie with a gaggle of famous friends, including Meryl Streep, Bradley Cooper, Jennifer Lawrence, Julia Roberts, Brad Pitt and Kevin Spacey — a photo that has received nearly 3 million retweets since being posted.
+DeGeneres has hosted the Oscars twice, both in 2007 and in 2014.
+She made history during the 2014 gig by tweeting a group selfie with a gaggle of famous friends, including Meryl Streep, Bradley Cooper, Jennifer Lawrence, Julia Roberts, Brad Pitt and Kevin Spacey — a photo that has received more than 3 million retweets since being posted.

 Ellen DeGeneres’ Business Ventures